chrisgom113/busy-person-scheduler/README.md

 Not needed.
 Simple app

 ## Installation

 None required.
 Live URL

 ## Usage

-User can access the app using this url:
+User can access the app using this url below:

-Once on the page, user will see hour blocks for regular business hours as well as the current date and time displayed on the top of the page.
+On the page, user will see colored hour blocks for regular business hours as well as the current date and time displayed on the top of the page.

 User can begin typing in any hour block.
 Input placeholder text will show '...current hour' for the hour block that corresponds to the current time.

 Once entry is complete, user can click the blue icon to the right of each block to save the entry.
 When page is refreshed, the saved entry will persist on the page.

-If user tries to click the 'save' icon when no event has been entered, a window alert will appear advising user to enter event before saving.
+If user tries to click the 'save' icon when no event has been entered, a window alert appears advising user to enter event before saving.

-If user wishes, they may scroll to the bottom of the page and click the 'reset' button to clear all inputs.
+Based on user needs, user can scroll to the bottom of the page and click the 'reset' button to clear all inputs.

-Save and Reset functions both use browser 'local.storage' functionality.
-This can be checked in the 'application' type of the devtools.
+'Save' and 'Reset' functions both use browser's 'local.storage' property.
+This can be checked in the 'application' tab of the devtools.

-The following animation help demonstrate the application functionality:
+The following animations helps demonstrate the application functionality from the perspective of the user:

 Save Event
 ![](./assets/images/save_event.gif)